 Developers, like Newland, should wait to publish their EIRs until the County has completed the Climate Action Plan and developed the “budget” for Countywide GHG emissions.
 If a developer chooses to push forward with publishing their EIR in the near future, they will have to either use County’s GHG threshold which was just overturned in court or to make up a new GHG threshold “on the fly” – either of which creates a significant risk that project opponents could successfully sue the project over its GHG analysis.

 For last week’s hearing, the Sierra Club had also requested that the judge halt ALL General Plan Amendments until the County completes its Climate Action Plan.
 While the judge did not take that extraordinary step in his ruling, he chastised the County for dragging its feet on the Climate Action Plan and told the Sierra Club they could come back and try again in a few months if the County had not made significant progress.
 This should send a clear signal to any developer that trying to approve a big project before the Climate Action Plan is completed would be a huge risk.

 All in all, this was a big win for the environment and the community.
 Developers won’t be able to rely on a pre-approved County threshold to get projects approved that exceed the budget for GHGs the County considered with its General Plan.

 Sign up to receive updates as we work to stop this development that is bad for San Diego County

-Paid for by Committee Against Newland Sierra and Bad Development; Committee Major Funding From Golden Door Properties
+Paid for by No on B, Committee Against Newland Sierra and Bad Development; Committee Major Funding From Golden Door Properties